irisida/python/readme.md

 ![python logo](https://www.python.org/static/community_logos/python-logo-inkscape.svg)

+Welcome to my python programming language repository.

+#### What is this repo?
-Welcome to the python language repository.
-This repo is the lessons and notes taken, consumed and regurgitated for personal refrerence from many other available knowledge bases.
-If you have stumbled here and are having a sniff around I hope you find the notes of sime use, not too bloaty or without some context to the snippets and examples found in the notebooks.
+This repo is the culmination of online lessons, subsequent notes taken, hand built examples and personal slants on the concepts and info.
+I am not a professional author therefore I don't consider this to be a literary work.
+Some of what you might read is consumed and regurgitated examples for my own personal reference from texts of many other available knowledge bases.
+If you have stumbled here and are having a sniff around I hope you find the notes of some use, not too bloaty or without some context to the snippets and examples found in the notebooks.

+#### What this repo isn't.
-Most resources are typically laid out fairly siumilarly, section 1 what is python and where to find it, section two how to install it, tghe more adventurous might even tackle anaconda, conda, pyenv, virtual env.
-I am making no such assumptions, nor am I even attempting to bring something new to the realm.
-If you're here chances are I'm not your first dance with python, you're probably already installed and setup and if not then there are a million brilliant walkthroughs the tap of a 'return key' once you've entered "Setup python for programming" into a google search bar.
+Most resources are typically laid out fairly similarly, `Section 1 what is python and where to find it`, `Section two how to install it`, the more adventurous might even tackle `Anaconda`, `conda`, `pyenv`, `virtualenv`.
+I am making no such assumptions, nor am I even attempting to bring something new to the realm with any alternate spins on what's out there already.
+If you're here chances are I'm not your first dance with Python, you're probably already installed and setup and if not then there are a million brilliant walkthroughs at the tap of a 'return key' once you've entered "Setup python for programming" into a Google search bar on Chrome or your preferred browser.

+#### Show me the code
 With that cleared up, this repo is ordered in the following fashion:

 - Section Three: Python Objects & Data Structure basics